Undergraduate Course: Eroding Landscapes: Mountains, Hills and Rivers (GEGR10094)

 |Main Exam Diet S1 (December)||2:00|

-4. A knowledge of the tools that modern geomorphologist use to analyse these processes (e.g., topographic analysis, numerical modelling) and how understanding in this field is developed.
+- provide a knowledge of the tools that modern geomorphologist use to analyse these processes (e.g. topographic analysis, numerical modelling)

 Burbank D.W. and Anderson R.S.
 (2001), Tectonic Geomorphology, Blackwell, ISBN 0-632-04386-5.